danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 ## Comparing costs

-To compare the costs between bot implementation I did a couple of test runs converting a 3 minute `2,8 MB` WebM audio file to MP3.
+To compare costs between both implementation, I did a couple of test runs converting a 3 minute (2,8 MB) WebM audio file to MP3.<br/>
 This is by no means very extensive, and your mileage may vary.
 But IMHO I think it's decent enough to get a first impression in what range the costs might reside in.

+> I haven't run this implementation at scale yet (\*fingers crossed\*), and if my findings change, I'll update this post.

 ### Amazon Elastic Transcoder costs